jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 Click the "Finish" button and then provide your system password if prompted in order to complete the installation.

-:large_blue_circle: if you choose not to move the installer *.dmg to the Trash, remember to eject the mounted volume via the Finder.
+:bulb: if you choose not to move the installer *.dmg to the Trash, remember to eject the mounted volume via the Finder.

 ### 7.3 MySQL installation location
 The default installation directory is `/usr/local/`.